tossraj/oswp/README.md

 ## Dependency

-This plugin requires a WP-CLI script to work
+This plugin requires a WP-CLI script to work.

 First install [WP-CLI](https://wp-cli.org/) and then install this plugin

 ## Installing